CraftAcademyLabs/ca_course/week3/portfolio_challenge/1_basic_react_setup.md

 ![](react_portfolio_1_hello_world.png)

 This is probably by far the most complicated "Hello World" setup you've ever done.
 Well, if a "Hello World" application would have been our end-game, then all of the above has been a waste of time.
 What we've done so far, is to lay out the groundwork for out React application that we are going to build.
-So our hard work has not been in vain.
+Our hard work has not been in vain.
+Also, there's tons of more to React than this.
 Trust me.

+## No quite there yet...

+We are not quite done with our Hello World yet.
+I know, how long can we push this before we get into "real" development?
+Well, I would like us to do a little bit of refactoring so that we can showcase at least a bit of functionality that showcase the power of React.

+Let's extract the Hello tag into a reusable component.

+_Note: Up until know we've added the "Execution" section with commands you need to run, to each and every part of the walkthroug.
+Moving forward, the basic commands like creating files and what content to put in them will only be referenced in the text section.
+Make sure you read everything and follow along in the prerecorded coding demos carefully._